mstruk/strimzi-kafka-operator/DEV_QUICK_START_MACOS.md

 #### Install Minishift (local install of OpenShift)
 `brew cask install minishift`

+#### Install VM support

+There are two options for virtualisation - Xhyve, and Hyperkit

+##### Install Xhyve support

+Xhyve is the popular driver, but has been deprecated by minikube project.

-At the moment of this writing you will need to fix xhyve driver for Minishift to work: https://stackoverflow.com/questions/56358247/error-creating-new-host-json-cannot-unmarshal-bool-into-go-struct-field-driver
+At the moment of this writing you will need to hack xhyve driver installation for Minishift to work: https://stackoverflow.com/questions/56358247/error-creating-new-host-json-cannot-unmarshal-bool-into-go-struct-field-driver
 ```
 brew uninstall docker-machine-driver-xhyve